pikapods/docs.pikapods.com/tutorials/monitoring/uptime-kuma-1-setup/index.md

 # Setting Up Uptime Kuma on Pikapods

-In today's tutorial, we explore setting up a pod, creating an account, adding a monitor, and utilizing status pages with [Uptime Kuma](https://uptime.kuma.pet) which is an open-source application for monitoring website performance and availability.
+This guide walks you through the essentials of using Uptime Kuma on PikaPods, from pod configuration and account creation to monitoring setup and leveraging status pages, all with the open-source tool Uptime Kuma, designed for seamless website performance tracking.

 _[Watch the video tutorial](https://www.youtube.com/watch?v=gbbcnNKPi8M) for a visual demonstration._

 ## Getting Started

-Ensure you're logged into your PikaPods account.
-New users can register and receive $5 in free credit.
-[Login here](https://www.pikapods.com/login).
+Before we start, make sure you're logged into PikaPods.
+Not a member yet?
+Signing up is easy, plus you'll get $5 in free credit to kick off your pod journey.
+Ready to set up?
+[Sign in or sign up here](https://www.pikapods.com/).

-### Step 1: Set up Pod
+## Step 1: Set up Pod

 - **Choose Uptime Kuma** as your Pod.
 - **Name your Pod** (e.g., "my website monitoring").